lars1808/Block-Dodge-Parry-SRD/weapons.md

 -	**Fast**.
 These weapons strike fast but do not do a lot of damage.
 They all share a **d6 damage dice**.
 -	**Balanced**.
 These weapons are well-balanced between speed and weight.
 They all share a **d8 damage dice**.
 -	**Slow**.
 These weapons are somewhat slower but pack a punch.
 They all share a **d10 damage dice**.
+-	Weapons marked with **Reach** always go first when engaging from a distance, and last when already in Close combat.

 ## Weapon Skills